 If you work from home or need a decent keyboard for basic use, the best keyboard for the job is the HP Wireless Elite Keyboard V2.
 Its slim and low-profile design makes it easy to fit on your desk.
 As a full-sized keyboard, similar to the Corsair K63, you get a keypad.
 The keys require very little force to type, making them ideal for typists.
 The design and impeccable wireless connections make this keyboard one of the best wireless keyboards from HP.

 Why We Like It – HP Wireless Elite Keyboard v2

 Onto design, the HP Wireless Elite Keyboard V2 gets most details right.
 For starters, it’s a fairly durable keyboard.
-Not quite on the levels of an Apple Magic Keyboard with Numeric Keypad, but for its price we can’t complain.
+Not quite on the levels of an Apple Magic Keyboard with Numeric Keypad, but for its price, we can’t complain.
 This is a wireless keyboard, which takes 2x AAA batteries.
 With a good pair, you can get anywhere between 6 months to a year of battery life.
-Along the top-right there’s a battery life indicator to keep you informed.
-Unfortunately, it uses a wireless receiver which will take a single USB on your computer.
+Along the top-right, there’s a battery life indicator to keep you informed.
+Unfortunately, it uses a wireless receiver that will take a single USB on your computer.
 Up to 5 compatible devices can connect to one single receiver, however, like a wireless mouse.

 HP Wireless Elite Keyboard v2 Wrap Up

 The HP Wireless Elite Keyboard V2 does a good job planting itself in offices or at a home computer.
-It’s keys are light, responsive, and plenty of feedback for a typist.
+Its keys are light, responsive, and plenty of feedback for a typist.
 Having a wireless receiver is a bummer, but you only need one if you have compatible devices.
 With a good set of batteries, this keyboard will last months.